smart-edge-open/specs/doc/applications-onboard/network-edge-applications-onboarding.md

 ## Applying Kubernetes network policies
 Kubernetes NetworkPolicy is a mechanism that enables control over how pods are allowed to communicate with each other and other network endpoints.
 By default, in the Network Edge environment, all *ingress* traffic is blocked (services running inside of deployed applications are not reachable) and all *egress* traffic is enabled (pods can reach the internet).

-1. To apply a network policy for the sample application allowing ingress traffic, create a `sample_policy.yml` file that specifies the network policy:
+1. To apply a network policy for the sample application allowing ingress traffic, create a `sample_policy.yml` file that specifies the network policy (in the example network policy `cidr` field contains Calico CNI cidr; for other CNI use specific CNI cidr, e.g. for Kube-ovn CNI use `10.16.0.0/16`):
    ```yml
    apiVersion: networking.k8s.io/v1
    kind: NetworkPolicy